Paz Lenchantin

-Paz Lenchantin (born December 12, 1973) is an Argentine-American musician, best known as the current bass guitarist and backing vocalist of the alternative rock band Pixies.
-Lenchantin joined the band in 2014, following the departure of founding member Kim Deal, and has recorded four studio albums with the band, to date.
+Paz Lenchantin (born December 12, 1973) is an Argentine-American musician.
+She is best known for having been the bass guitarist and backing vocalist of the alternative rock band Pixies, playing with the band and recording three studio albums between 2014 and 2024.
 Prior to joining Pixies, Lenchantin was a member of Entrance, A Perfect Circle, Silver Jews and Zwan.

+In April 2024, Consequence named Lenchantin the 75th greatest bass guitarist of all time, noting: "Not only did she fit in beautifully in [A Perfect Circle and Pixies], but she was also a shining light in Billy Corgan's short-lived band Zwan.
+In addition to her bass playing, she's also an accomplished vocalist and a skilled violinist."

 Early life

-Lenchantin, who is of Armenian, French and Argentine ancestry, moved to Los Angeles, California, with her family at the age of four.
-Her father is classical pianist Mario Merdirossian who has been a professor of piano at National University of Buenos Aires-Tandil, University of Mississippi, the Catholic University of Lima, Peru.
-She speaks fluent Spanish and English.
+Lenchantin moved to Los Angeles from Argentina, Mar Del Plata in 1979.
 She began playing piano at age five.
-She then took violin lessons at age eight and taught herself how to play guitar at age 12.
-Her sister Ana Lenchantin is a musician and a frequent collaborator.
+She then took violin lessons at age 8 and taught herself how to play guitar at age 12.
 She also frequently collaborated with her brother Luciano Lenchantin before his death in 2003.
-In the '90s, Paz was a piano teacher, a music programmer for video games, and a sound composer for the Sci-Fi Channel.
+In the 1990s, Paz was a piano teacher, a music programmer for video games, and a sound composer for the Sci-Fi Channel.

-Musical career
+Career

 Lenchantin joined Billy Howerdel, Josh Freese, Troy Van Leeuwen, and Maynard James Keenan in the band A Perfect Circle.
-She contributed to their albums, Mer de Noms and Thirteenth Step.
-Lenchantin later left the group to join with Billy Corgan, Jimmy Chamberlin, Matt Sweeney, and David Pajo in the band Zwan.
-In 2002, Lenchantin, Melissa Auf der Maur (Smashing Pumpkins and Hole), Samantha Maloney, and Radio Sloan (The Need) created a new band called The Chelsea.
-The all-female supergroup played only one show on February 2, 2002 before going their separate ways.
+She contributed to their albums Mer de Noms (2000) and Thirteenth Step (2003).
+Lenchantin later left the group to join Billy Corgan, Jimmy Chamberlin, Matt Sweeney, and David Pajo in the band Zwan.

+In 2002, Lenchantin, Melissa Auf der Maur (Smashing Pumpkins and Hole), Samantha Maloney, and Radio Sloan (the Need) created a new band, the Chelsea.
+The all-female supergroup played only one show on February 2, 2002, before going their separate ways.
 An audience recording of said show was later bootlegged.
-Lenchantin returned to play strings and piano with A Perfect Circle in recording their cover album eMOTIVe, released November 2, 2004 and debuting at #2 on the Billboard 200.
-She also contributed a solo cover of the song "The Hollow" to A Perfect Circle's CD/DVD release, aMOTION.
-Since 2005, Lenchantin has been collaborating with The Entrance Band on their album Prayer of Death, as co- producer as well as contributing bass and violin.
-She also appeared on the previous Entrance album Wandering Stranger (2004).
-She is now a seemingly permanent member of the Entrance Band.
+Lenchantin returned to play strings and piano with A Perfect Circle in recording their cover album Emotive, released November 2, 2004, and debuting at number 2 on the Billboard 200.
+She also contributed a solo cover of the song "The Hollow" to A Perfect Circle's CD/DVD release aMOTION.
+Lenchantin was a member the Entrance Band, contributing bass, violin and vocals on their albums Prayer of Death (2006) and The Entrance Band (2009), which she co-produced.
+She also appeared on the previous Entrance album Wandering Stranger Produced by Chris Coady (2004).

-Since 2012 winter, Paz has been touring with Josephine Foster supporting the "Blood Rushing" album promotion.
+Since 2012, Lechantin has been touring with Josephine Foster supporting the Blood Rushing album promotion.
 In December 2013, Lenchantin was announced as the new touring bassist for Pixies, in replacement of founding band member Kim Deal and touring bassist Kim Shattuck, for their 2014 tour.
-In July 2016, Lenchantin confirmed that she is now a full-time member of Pixies.
+In July 2016, Lenchantin confirmed that she was a full-time member of Pixies.

+On 4 March 2024, the Pixies announced that Lenchantin had left "to concentrate on her own projects".
+In a statement to Rolling Stone, Lenchantin said that the choice was not hers and that her "departure [was] a bit of a surprise to [her] as it is to many".